Enterprise-CMCS/macpro-platform-doc-conversion/README.md

 ## Invocation example #1 (IAM Off)

 We are starting with a simplified example, where no authorization is required.
-To disable authorization, comment out `authorizer: aws_iam` in the `services/app-api/serverless.yml`.
+To disable authorization, comment out `authorizer: aws_iam` in the `services/app-api/serverless.yml` as well as removing the `resourcePolicy` block.
 To run the Python example calling your deployed API:

 ```